 Over a given period, the median house price is the middle sale price among all homes ranked from highest to lowest.

-» Current Housing Market Trend 2022: In September 2022, median home prices in New York were up by 0.5% compared to the last year.
+» Current Housing Market Trend 2022: In September 2022, median home prices in New York were down by 0.5% compared to the last year.

 Inventory or Homes for sale refers to the number of unsold residential and commercial real estate units.